merenlab/merenlab.org/data/anvio-structure/chapter-IV.md

 ### DTL and RSA polymorphism distribution across samples

 Each site of GS exhibits s- and ns-polymorphism rates that vary from sample-to-sample; in some samples a site may have a high rate of ns-polymorphism, whereas in others it may have a low rate.
-We were particularly interested in whether the spatial distribution of s- and ns-polymorphism with respect to RSA and DTL varied from sample to sample, and whether or not any differences in samples could be associated with the pN/pS(gene) observed in that sample.
+We were particularly interested in whether the spatial distribution of s- and ns-polymorphism with respect to RSA and DTL varied from sample to sample, and whether or not any differences in samples could be associated with the pN/pS$^{\text{(gene)}}$ observed in that sample.
 Our investigation into this ultimately led to Figures 3e and 3f.

 [![fig3ef]({{images}}/fig3ef.png)]( {{images}}/fig3ef.png){:.center-img .width-100}

 So what's going on with the scatter plots of Figures 3e and 3f?
 To paint the picture, consider just 3f for a moment.
 Each pair of red and blue datapoints, which I've connected by vertical lines, represent a single sample.
 The x-axis shows the sample’s calculated pN/pS, and y-axis is the average distance that polymorphism distributed from the active active site.
 This average distance is actually a weighted average, and is calculated by averaging the (dodecameric) DTL of each residue, except instead of each residue contributing equal weight, it instead contributes a weight in proportion with its ns-polymorphism rate (red) or s-polymorphism rate (blue).
-This means if a site has a pN(site) of 0, it's DTL does not contribute to the average DTL of ns-polymorphism.
+This means if a site has a pN$^{\text{(site)}}$ of 0, it's DTL does not contribute to the average DTL of ns-polymorphism.
 The scatter plot is calculated identically for 3e, except it is a weighted average of (dodecameric) RSA rather than DTL.

 Though it is not the prettiest of functions, I wrote a rather general-purpose function that will create a scatter plot of the s/ns-polymorphism-weighted average of $Y$ of with respect to $X$ for a specific gene of interest.
-The calculation I've described fits perfectly into this mold, where $Y$ is either (dodecameric) DTL or (dodecameric) RSA and $X$ is pN/pS(gene).
+The calculation I've described fits perfectly into this mold, where $Y$ is either (dodecameric) DTL or (dodecameric) RSA and $X$ is pN/pS$^{\text{(gene)}}$.
 That function can be found in `ZZ_SCRIPTS/utils.R` and you should feel free to experiment with it.
 For example, here is a plot of mean RSA of s/ns-polymorphism with respect to sampling temperature for Gene ID 1326.

 ```R
 g <- get_dist_to_lig(gene=1326, lig=NA, variable='temperature', not_DTL='rel_solvent_acc')